 240. Name to appear on business documents etc.

+(1) In this section —

-(1) A co-operative must ensure its name appears in legible characters on its seal, and in any of the following documents issued, signed or endorsed by or on behalf of the co-operative —
+business document, of a co-operative, means a document that is issued, signed or endorsed by or on behalf of the co-operative and is —

+(a) a business letter, statement of account, invoice or order for goods or services; or

-(a) a bill of exchange, promissory note, cheque or other negotiable instrument;
+(b) a bill of exchange, promissory note, cheque or other negotiable instrument; or

-(b) a receipt or letter of credit issued by the co-operative;
+(c) a receipt or letter of credit issued by the co-operative; or

-(c) a document of a class prescribed by the regulations.
+(d) a document belonging to a class prescribed by the regulations as a class of business document.

+(2) A co-operative must ensure its name appears in legible characters —

+(a) on each seal of the co-operative; and

+(b) in all its business documents.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(2) An officer of a co-operative or a person on its behalf must not —
+(3) An officer of a co-operative or a person on its behalf must not —

-(a) use a seal of the co-operative; or
+(a) use any seal of the co-operative; or

-(b) sign or authorise to be signed on behalf of the co-operative any document referred to in subsection (1),
+(b) sign or authorise to be signed on behalf of the co-operative a business document of the co-operative,

 in or on which the co-operative’s name does not appear in legible characters.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(3) A director of a co-operative who knowingly authorises or permits a contravention of this section is guilty of an offence.
+(4) A director of a co-operative must not knowingly authorise or permit a contravention of this section.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+(5) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (2) that any event occurred by accident.

+[Section 240 inserted by No. 7 of 2016 s.
+81.]

 241. Change of name of co-operative

 (1) A co-operative may by special resolution change its name to a name approved by the Registrar.